Google Data Studio is an online data visualization platform from Google that allows you to create charts and reports from various data sources.

-Data visualization, is interpretation of raw data with visual elements such as charts, scorecards, pie charts and many more.
+Data visualization is an interpretation of raw data with visual elements such as charts, scorecards, pie charts and many more.

-As the raw data which we are exposed to, has been growing enormously every year, the need for a better communication medium has become a must.
+As the raw data to which we are exposed, has been growing enormously every year, the need for a better communication medium has become a must.
 But data visualization is not something new.
 In fact, Florence Nightingale was using polar charts to show trends and volume of soldier deaths during Crimea War in 1850s.
 We can say that we prefer charts to numbers!

 What is Google Data Studio?

 Google Data Studio is one of the most popular data visualization tools and getting more popular every day.
-It is very versatile and comprehensive when it comes to reflecting your data into more intuitive and easy to understand manner.
+It is very versatile and comprehensive when it comes to reflecting your data in a more intuitive and easy to understand manner.